-The final exam will be scheduled by the Registrar.
+The final exam will be scheduled by the Registrar and held in the classroom.
 It will be of two hours duration.

 The final course grade will be obtained by weighting the numerical values (rather than letter grades) on the various exams and translating the numerical result back into a final letter grade for the course.
 The numerical-letter grade cut-off values will be as follows: